googleapis/google-http-java-client/docs/component-modules.md

 ## google-http-client-protobuf

-[Protocol buffer][protobuf] extensions to theGoogle HTTP Client Library for Java (`google-http-client-protobuf`) support protobuf data format.
+[Protocol buffer][protobuf] extensions to the Google HTTP Client Library for Java (`google-http-client-protobuf`) support protobuf data format.
 This module depends on `google-http-client`.

 ## google-http-client-xml